-Surfactants are important for the cleaning effectiveness and found in many common detergents, fabric softeners, shampoos and even laxatives.
+Surfactants are important for cleaning effectiveness and can be found in many common detergents, fabric softeners, shampoos, and even laxatives.
 I guess you could say they really clean everything out.
 Enough of the bad jokes… maybe.

 Sodium metasilicate is used as a building block for the surfactants by enhancing or maintaining the cleaning efficiency of a surfactant.
 Also, it may be used as part of a component in a chemical degreaser, where it would react with fatty acids (animal grease) to form a soap, which is then rinsed away.

-Blue Bear designed their cleaner and degreaser specifically for cleaning up soy residues that comes from using other Blue Bear products.
-Blue Bear is known for their soy-based products that are more environmentally friendly.
+Blue Bear designed their cleaner and degreaser specifically for cleaning up soy residues that come from using other Blue Bear products.
+Blue Bear is known for its soy-based products that are more environmentally friendly.
 Kenny is now off on a rant about soy food products.
 I’ll spare you the details.
-That being said, Blue Bear 700DG Degreaser also works great as a general purpose cleaner and degreaser.
+That being said, Blue Bear 700DG Degreaser also works great as a general-purpose cleaner and degreaser.

 Once properly mixed, I applied the first “coat” with a towel.
 It quickly dried – maybe a little slower than TSP, but I didn’t time it.
 Once all the walls were wiped down, I started at the bottom and worked my way up to avoid streaking and drips.
 A warm water rinse is needed to remove any remaining residue.
 As you can see, it bubbles up like soapy water.